diverta/kuroco-sdk/README.md

 ### Generates TS/JS sourcecodes

 `kuroco generate` can provides TypeScript/JavaScript sourcecodes refered to the openapi definition in Kuroco also you can use your any apps.
-you can select which type you needed with `-l or --language` option (default TypeScript).
+you can choose which type you needed with `-l or --language` option (default TypeScript).

 ```
 kuroco generate -l javascript